pramodsinghlodhi/NowFiber24/README.md

     ```

 3.  **Set up environment variables:**
-    Create a new file named `.env` in the root of your project and add your Gemini API key for the AI features to work.
+    Create a new file named `.env` in the root of your project.
+This file is for secret keys and should not be committed to version control.
+Add your Gemini API key for the AI features to work.
     ```env
+    # .env
+    # This key is required for the Genkit AI flows to function.
+    # Get your key from Google AI Studio.
     GEMINI_API_KEY=your_google_ai_studio_api_key
     ```